giuseppeiacono/OCP-Java-SE-8/dates_times_locales_and_resource_bundles/README.md

 >
 > Even if ``java.util.Properties`` inherits from ``java.util.Hashtable``, Oracle encourages you to use the methods of ``Properties`` class because they use arguments of type String

+> **Advantages of using resource bundle**
+>
+> When in the exam you encounter questions about the advantages of using resource bundle you should refer to Java API reasons:
+>  * Be easily localized, or translated, into different languages
+>  * Handle multiple locales at once
+>  * Be easily modified later to support even more locales"